MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Known issues

-AOA is a preview feature for Dynamics 365 Guides and has the following limitations:
+Azure Object Anchors is a preview feature for Dynamics 365 Guides and has the following limitations:

 - The Content Migration tool does not support object-anchored guides.